-We love to give our younger children a special place in our church family and Sunday worship, so we are literally putting them first!
-September 9th was the first Sunday of our new PrayGround, a space at the front of the sanctuary designed for children to be active participants in every worship service.
+We love to give our younger children a special place in our church family and Sunday worship, so we literally put them first!
+Our PrayGround is a space at the front of the sanctuary designed for children to be active participants in every worship service.
 This space features quiet activities for kids during worship, and our youth director is present to guide them through the rhythms of worship in ways they can understand.
 Kids are invited to sing and pray with the whole congregation.
 A children’s lesson helps them connect to the Bible stories that shape our faith, and playing is always an option!
 All children are welcome, and parents can feel free to stay with their children at the PrayGround or sit in a nearby pew.
 We hope that the PrayGround is an engaging place for children to be present in the worshiping community and is of service to parents who want to direct their focus toward participating more fully on Sunday mornings.
-Questions or concerns?
-Contact Youth Director Rebekah Thomas.
+Questions?
+Contact Youth Director Rebekah Cochrane.